Skip to content

 Supported file extensions

-FSStore resolves <directory>/<locale>/<group>.<ext> across the following extensions, in order:
+FSStore resolves <directory>/<locale>/<namespace>.<ext> across the following extensions, in order:

 .ts, .mts, .js, .mjs, .cjs, .json, .conf